The Crucible Act IV Summary

 - The Deputy Governor arrives.
 Danforth and Hathorne enter, followed by Cheever.
 They want to know when Hale arrived and what he was doing here.

-- Herrick says that he sits and prays with those that are going to hang.
+- Herrick says that he sits and prays with those who are going to hang.

 - Danforth says that man has no right to be here, so why does Herrick let him in?

-- Herrick says it is Parris that has commanded it.
+- Herrick says that Parris has commanded it.
 Danforth wants to know if he’s drunk, and Herrick lies, saying no, it’s just cold in there.

 - Angry, knowing Herrick is lying, Danforth commands that he fetch Parris, then comments on how it stinks like liquor.